Short-time universal scaling in an isolated quantum system after a quench: The model

-for $u=0$ and in Fourier space, where $t_\pm = t_1\pm t_2$ and $K_\pm (k) = (\omega_k/\omega_k^0\pm \omega^0_k/\omega_k)/2$.
-Note that $C$ (but not $R$) depends on the state before the quench and is not TTI.
-Hereafter we primarily focus on the case of a deep quench $\Omega_0\gg \Lambda$, where $\Lambda$ is the momentum cutoff introduced further below.
-The stationary part $\Omega_0\cos(\omega_kt_-)/(2\omega_k^2)$ of $i C$ turns out to have the same form as the equilibrium $i C$ \cite{Mahan} at high temperature $T=\Omega_0/4 \gg \Lambda$ (see also Refs.~\cite{Calabrese07,PhysRevB.89.134307}).
-A similar conclusion holds for the (non-thermal) occupation number $n_k$ of the post-quench momenta, which is approximately thermal at low momenta.
-Accordingly, the possible emerging collective behavior of the system after the quench is expected to bear some similarities to the equilibrium transition.
-The latter occurs at a value $r^*_{\rm eq}(T)$ of $r$ which depends on the temperature $T$ \cite{Sachdev11,Sondhi97,Fisher88} and it displays the critical properties of its universality class in $d$ spatial dimensions for $T>0$, in contrast to the $d+1$ dimensions at $T=0$.
-Thus, after the quench, one expects a collective behavior to emerge at some value $r^*(\Omega_0)$ of $r$, with an upper critical dimensionality $d_c=4$.
-In addition, the non-stationary part $-\Omega_0 \cos(\omega_kt_+)/(2\omega_k^2)$ of $iC$ (absent in equilibrium) turns out to be responsible for the short-time universal scaling behavior investigated below.
+for $u=0$, where $t_\pm = t_1\pm t_2$ and $K_\pm (k) = (\omega_k/\omega_k^0\pm \omega^0_k/\omega_k)/2$.
+Note that $G_K$ (but not $G_R$) depends on the pre-quench state and is not TTI.
+Hereafter we primarily focus on the case $\Omega_0\gg \Lambda$, where $\Lambda$ is the momentum cutoff introduced further below; on a lattice, this implies that the spatial correlation length in the initial state is smaller than the lattice spacing.
+As the RG fixed-point value of $r$ turns out to be of order $\Lambda^2$ (see further below), this case actually corresponds to $\Omega_0^2 \gg r$ and therefore to a \emph{deep quench} of the coefficient of $\vecphi^2$ in Eq.~\eqref{eq:Hamiltonian}.
+The stationary part $\Omega_0\cos(\omega_kt_-)/(2\omega_k^2)$ of $iG_K$ turns out to have the same form as in equilibrium~\cite{Mahan} at a high temperature $T=\Omega_0/4 \gg \Lambda$ (see also Refs.~\cite{Calabrese07,PhysRevB.89.134307}).
+A similar conclusion holds for the (non-thermal) occupation number $n_k$ of the post-quench momenta, which is approximately thermal for $k \ll \Omega_0$.
+Accordingly, the behavior of the system after the quench is expected to bear some similarities to the equilibrium one at temperature $T$.
+Depending on $d$ and $N$, the latter encompasses an order-disorder transition at $r=r^*_{\rm eq}(T)$ \cite{Sachdev11,Sondhi97,Fisher88} which displays the critical properties of a classical system in $d+1$ spatial dimensions for $T=0$, while those of a classical system in $d$ dimensions for $T>0$ because, in this case, the additional dimension has a finite extent $T^{-1}$.
+On this basis, after the quench, one heuristically expects a collective behavior to emerge at some value $r^*(\Omega_0)$ of $r$, as in a $d+1$-dimensional film of thickness $\sim \Omega_0^{-1}$.
+In addition, the non-stationary part $-\Omega_0 \cos(\omega_kt_+)/(2\omega_k^2)$ of $i G_K$ (absent in equilibrium) turns out to be responsible for the short-time universal scaling behavior discussed below.